ByteFex/PGPager/Readme.md

 After yet another reboot, the Pi should get an IP address from the E303.
 If your home network (for ssh access) is also a 192.168.1.0 network you could now get trouble, since the Huawei Stick also uses that network.

-PiSMS assumes that the E303 doesn't ask for a PIN Code and it auto-connects to the internet.
+PGPager assumes that the E303 doesn't ask for a PIN Code and it auto-connects to the internet.
 You can configure this settings from the E303's web interface (just plug it into your Computer).

 ### Install necessary packages

-PiSMS needs a few packages installed.
+PGPager needs a few packages installed.
 I assume that you are running Raspbian and therefore list only those which are not already included.

 #### Install PIP
 [PIP](https://pypi.python.org/pypi/pip) is a tool for installing and managing Python packages.
 To install it, use the following commands on your Pi